-If you or someone you know is self-isolating because of Coronavirus, you may be worried about getting essential food supplies.
+If you or someone you know is self-isolating because of Coronavirus, there are a number of ways you can get help with getting essential food supplies:

 Giving your money to someone to shop for you may be an option, but if you don’t know them, there are some ways in which you can make yourself safer: